What To Do When Someone Hurts Your Feelings

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

 Some individuals choose to find a counselor near their home or work and engage in face-to-face sessions.
-Others choose to go to mental health clinics offering individual and group counseling.
-Many individuals choose online therapy, as it allows them an exclusive and affordable way to discuss mental health concerns or feelings that arise.
+Others may visit mental health clinics offering individual and group counseling.
+Many individuals choose online therapy, as it can allow them an exclusive and affordable way to discuss mental health concerns or feelings that arise.

-Due to its success, one of the most common types of therapy is cognitive-behavioral therapy (CBT).
+One of the most common and successful types of therapy is cognitive-behavioral therapy (CBT).
 Online cognitive-behavioral therapy has been proven effective in treating the symptoms of anxiety and depression.
 Other studies have shown that online CBT is typically more cost-effective than in-person therapy.

 If you’re considering online counseling, consider a platform like BetterHelp, which offers a vast database of counselors specializing in various areas.